wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 ## Quick Start

 1. Install the extension at your Azure DevOps organization (org-level install; once installed it is available to all projects in that organization / collection).
-2. Define one or more Task templates for your team (Project Settings → Boards → Team Configuration → Templates).
+2. Define one or more Templates for your team (Project Settings → Boards → Team Configuration → Templates).
 3. Open a parent work item (User Story / PBI / Bug) and choose "Create Child Tasks" from the toolbar — child work items will be created from matching templates.

 ## How-To Guide

 ### Defining Task Templates
-Create Task templates via Project Settings → Boards → Team Configuration → Templates.
+Create work item Templates via Project Settings → Boards → Team Configuration → Templates.

 ![ADO Project Team Templates](img/create-child-tasks-screenshot-manage-templates.png)